MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Sharing.md

 Sometimes, shared statistics cannot be viewed.
 Here are common causes for this:

 * All shared statistics expire after 30 days.
 Once the expiration passes, the link to the shared statistics becomes inactive.
 * The email containing the shared statistics link was forwarded to a recipient rather than shared directly through the MyAnalytics dashboard.

-  >[!Note]
-  > Skype for Business data might be delayed by up to four days.
-So a user action completed on a Friday might not be included in MyAnalytics computations that are done on a Monday.
-After the data comes in, the metrics are updated.
-For example, in some cases, After hours (which includes Skype for Business data) might need to be updated.
-Similarly, some meetings might be marked "Late start" after a few days.
-A Digest email sent on a Monday or a Tuesday will not include the data if it is delayed.